Last revised: March 28, 2023

 California Western 2-8-2 #45 (Operational.
 Originally built as Owen-Oregon Lumber Company #3, a 1924 product of the Baldwin Locomotive Works.)

-California Western 2-6-6-2 #46 (Restored planned.
-Originally built as Weyerhaeuser Timber Company 2-6-6-2T #110 by the Baldwin Locomotive Works in June of 1937.
-The Mallet was rebuilt as a 2-6-6-2 between 1968 - 1970 for operation on the Skunk Train until 1981.)
+California Western 2-6-6-2 #46 (Restoration planned.
+Originally built as Rayonier Lumber Company 2-6-6-2T #111 by the Baldwin Locomotive Works in June of 1937.
+It was acquired by the California Western in 1968.
+The Mallet was rebuilt for operation on the Skunk Train until 1981.)

 California Western GP9m #64 (Operational.
-Originally built by Elecro-Motive as Texas & North Orleans [Southern Pacific] GP9 #244 in 1954.)
+Originally built by Electro-Motive as Texas & North Orleans [Southern Pacific] GP9 #244 in May, 1954.)

 California Western GP9m #65 (Operational.
-Originally built by Elecro-Motive as Texas & North Orleans [Southern Pacific] GP9 #245 in 1954.)
+Originally built by Electro-Motive as Texas & North Orleans [Southern Pacific] GP9 #245 in May, 1954.)

 California Western GP9m #66 (Operational.
-Originally built by Elecro-Motive as Chesapeake & Ohio GP9 #6145 in 1956.)
+Originally built by Electro-Motive as Chesapeake & Ohio GP9 #6145 in November, 1956.)

 California Western Motorcar #M-100 (Operational.
 Originally built by the Edwards Rail Car Company in 1925 for the Moorhead & North Forks Railroad.)